Inthuch95/CS5001-p3-networking/README.md

 The server supports multiple concurrent client connection requests up to 50 connections.

 ## Logging
-Each time requests are	made, their logs are stored in a file called log.txt in www directory.
+Each time requests are	made, their logs are stored in a file called log.txt in the root directory.
 A log can contain date/time, request, response code.